-For Politics majors, four credits of Politics 395 or 394 may be counted as one of the three 300-level courses required for the major.
+For Politics majors, only four credits of Politics 395 may be counted as one of the three 300-level courses required for the major.
 For non-majors, 300-level independent work in Politics may count toward the minor.
 Politics majors should be aware that they may do independent work in other departments and programs besides Politics.

 Statement of Intent: April of Junior Year

-1) State the question your thesis will try to address
+1) State the question the thesis will try to address

-2) Describe how you plan to investigate the question
+2) Describe the plan to investigate the question

-4) Include the name of Thesis Director (who has already agreed to work on this project
+4) Include the name of Thesis Advisor (who has already agreed to supervise this project)

 5) Include a preliminary bibliography

 Research: Summer before Senior Year

-Proposal: October of Senior Year
+Proposal: September of Senior Year

 First Draft: January of Senior Year

-The director and the second reader shall evaluate this first draft to determine whether or not it shows promise of honors quality.
-By the beginning of spring semester classes, the Chair of the Politics Department must obtain the evaluation of the director and the second reader and must then report to the Politics Department faculty the names of students whose independent work, on the basis of first drafts, remain eligible for honors consideration.
+The advisor and the second reader shall evaluate this first draft to determine whether or not it shows promise of honors quality.
+By the beginning of spring semester classes, the Chair of the Politics Department must obtain the evaluation of the advisor and the second reader and must then report to the Politics Department faculty the names of students whose independent work, on the basis of first drafts, remain eligible for honors consideration.